Dangerous Driving can be defined as driving with reckless disregard for the lives and safety of others.

 A conviction for Dangerous Driving will result in similar penalties to that of an impaired driving conviction.
 These penalties include:

 - A criminal record

 - Automatic suspension of your licence for a minimum of one year

 The Criminal Code offence of Dangerous Driving is enforced when:

-- Having regard to the circumstances and actions of the accused
+- The circumstances and actions of the accused

-- Including the nature, condition and use of the place where the driving occurs
+- The nature, condition and use of the place where the driving occurred

-- The amount of traffic there at the time or that might reasonably be expected
+- The amount of traffic present at the time or the amount of traffic that might reasonably be expected